ska-telescope/ska-sdp-data-product-api/docs/src/userguide/http.rst

 .. note:: Annotation functionality is only available if the API is running with a PostgreSQL persistent metadata store.

 Sending a GET request to the /annotations endpoint will retrieve a list of the annotations linked to the specified data product uid.
-If PostgreSQL is not available, an status code of 202 will be received.
+If PostgreSQL is not available, a status code of 202 will be received.

 *Request*